zeroamps/Tooling/README.md

 ***

-`git branch -l` or `git branch --list` or `git branch` lists all of the branches in your local repository.
+`git branch -l|--list` or `git branch` lists all of the branches in your local repository.

 `git branch -l -a|-all` lists all of the branches in your local and remote repository.